iykescode/iykescode/README.md

 ## 😅 Quick Joke

-Nobody: What is the biggest lie you've heard as a programmer?
+Nobody: What is the biggest lie you've told as a programmer?

 Me: It should work now.